What do you need to study History?

 Accountancy, law, banking and financial management, business, civil service, human resources management, journalism, medicine, politics, television and radio are just some examples.

-Each year group makes outside visits to places linked to the topics they are studying and there is a thriving History Club which is open to all girls.
+Each year group from the Senior school to Sixth Form makes outside visits to places linked to the topics they are studying and there is a thriving History Club which is open to all girls.